Case Title: Abner v. Convergys Corporation

 Who is Eligible for this Case?

-Anyone who worked in a Convergys call center as an hourly paid employee within the past three years is potentially eligible for the Case.
+Anyone who worked in a Convergys or Concentrix call center as an hourly paid employee within the past three years is potentially eligible for the Case. @home Agents are also eligible for this case.

 How do I Join the Case?